PotatoMania/uconsole-expansion-card-template-kicad/README.md

 This is not a standard KiCAD template but rather a project skeleton.

+- PCB contains 2 layers, and the thickness is 1 mm.
+- The manufacturing was done by JLCPCB.
+- The board outline was drawn/traced with FreeCAD.

 Do not move the footprints of speakers or mini PCIe connector.

 Use at your own risk.
 The data is not guaranteed to be accurate.